 Meghan’s personal interests include traveling, hiking, reading, and spending time with her family and golden retriever.

-Mrs. Basham joined Summit in September 2016 as Clinical Coordinator.
+Mrs. Basham joined Summit in September 2016 as Clinical Coordinator to support new and prospective clients in their quest for quality emotional healthcare.
 She received her bachelor’s degree from the University of Virginia and her master’s degree in Social Work from Virginia Commonwealth University.

 Ms. Robertson joined Summit in January 2019 as Clinical Assistant.
 She brings with her extensive experience in customer service and business organization.
 Cassidy’s past studies included Office Management, Art and Photography.
 She is from Williamsburg, VA.